Fresno will not get the $200 million promised by Gov. Gavin Newsom for downtown revitalization this year. (GV Wire Composite/Paul Marshall)

 Dyer said the delay of the $200 million “is significant,” sharing as much in a text to the governor.

 “I’m disappointed by that.
 I won’t be discouraged.
 I won’t be deterred.
-We’re going to continue to revitalize downtown with or without state funding, with or with federal funding,” Dyer said at his budget presentation Wednesday, which coincided with Newsom’s revise reveal.
+We’re going to continue to revitalize downtown with or without state funding, with or without federal funding,” Dyer said at his budget presentation Wednesday, which coincided with Newsom’s revise reveal.

 Dyer said bonding — borrowing money from the bond market — is an option for a parking garage project he is proposing.